 It’s a crucial time to build strong problem-solving and foundational skills.
 If GenAI assistants replace the process of struggling through challenges and learning from them (and from more experienced developers), and investing time to go deep into learning topics well, it risks stunting your growth, and your career.

 If you’re a junior developer, my plea to you is this: don’t let GenAI tools think for you.
 Use them sparingly, if at all.
-Use them in the same way most senior developers I speak to use them – for very simple tasks, autocomplete, yak shaving.
+Use them in the same way most senior developers I speak to use them – for very simple tasks, autocomplete, yak shaving4 as things stand today, the landscape continues to evolve rapidly, it.
 But when it comes to solving real problems, do the work yourself.

 Because the developers who truly excel aren’t the ones who can generate code the fastest.